 At one time, it may have been enough just to offer a relocation package to entice interns.
 However, the 2018 NACE survey reports that more than 58 percent of the participating organizations offer relocation packages to interns.

-“If you’re interested in standing out to this desirable demographic of students and recent graduates, you’re going to have to offer something extra,” said Pam Buchanan, Global Policy Consulting Manager at Lexicon Relocation.
+“If you’re interested in standing out to this desirable demographic of students and recent graduates, you’re going to have to offer something extra,” said Pam Buchanan, Global Policy Consulting Manager at Sterling Lexicon.
 “Creating a specific policy for interns can help you tailor your program to their unique needs.”

 Make temporary housing a home